WHAT ARE THE DATES OF THE FELLOWSHIP?

 The 2023 Fellowship will begin on Thursday, June 8 and end on August 17, 2023.

 Yes.
-Fellows have historically received a minimum stipend of $2000, paid in three increments subject to normal taxation, for their summer-long service to the City of Providence.
+Fellows have historically received a minimum stipend of $2,500, paid in two increments subject to normal taxation, for their summer-long service to the City of Providence.
 The program coordinators are also happy to work with students interested in receiving academic credit from their college or university.

 To the extent possible, every effort will be made to match accepted applicants with departments that match their preferences, background, and skills.
-If an accepted applicant feels that the placement or project does not match their interests, they should notify the Fellowship coordinator prior to accepting placement.
+If an accepted applicant feels that the placement or project does not match their interests, they should notify the Mayor’s Office prior to accepting a placement.

 The twice-weekly Lunch and Learn program gives Fellows and other Providence interns in municipal, state, and federal service the opportunity to sit-down in small, intimate settings with public officials.
 Past speakers have included the Mayor of Providence, the Governor and Lt.
 Governor of Rhode Island, both U.S. Senators, Rhode Island representatives in Congress, the Rhode Island Attorney General, the Providence Chief of Police, the Superintendent of Providence Public Schools, and more.